GlitterAngle/Pong/README.md

 - Define the required variables used to track the state of the game (Not too sure what this would be yet)
 - Store cached element references
-      (Reset Buttone, Winner Message, Game Board, Game Pieces)
+      {Reset Buttone, Winner Message, Game Board, Paddle 1, Paddle 2, Ball}
 - Event Handlers
-      (Key clicks for each player)
+      {Key clicks for player 1, Key clicks for player 2}
-- Game logic
+  ####Game logic
-      (Update Board and Update Message)
+      {Update Board and Update Message}
 - Function to render it all together
+      {Pull the  functions to update the board, update the message}
-- Function to keep the pieces on the board (not including the ball on the left and right)
+- Function to edge
+        {keep pieces on the board as to not fall off the top or bottom edge}
 - Function to bounce the ball
 - Function to determin a winner
 - Function to update the board
-- Function to update the win message
+      {Upon load the page will have a set position and not being until a key click}